CodeYourFuture/curriculum/content/js1/blocks/packages/index.md

 `install` - download a package on to our machine.

-- `--save-dev` - this indicates that Jest is a package we only use when our application is being developed.
+- `--save-dev` - this indicates that we should write down in our `package.json` file that this project needs Jest.
+This means that if someone else tries to run a copy of our project on their computer, they know what packages need to be installed in order to run it.

 - `jest` - this is the name of the package we want to install on our machine